Shambhavikhanna09/ElectroCharge/README.md

 ## Introduction
 The rise in electric vehicles (EVs) necessitates robust charging infrastructure.
 This project aims to mitigate range anxiety by providing real-time data on charging station locations, availability, and booking options.

-## Literature Review
-- **User Perspective on Charging Infrastructure**: Research by Hidrue et al. (2016) highlights the importance of station availability information and booking options.
-- **Real-Time Data for Charging Stations**: Hu et al. (2019) emphasize real-time data's role in reducing range anxiety.
-- **Existing Projects**: PlugShare and the EU's CEF project offer insights into EV infrastructure and user needs.

 ## Problem Statement
 Despite the rise in EV adoption, the lack of dependable infrastructure for finding and accessing charging stations remains a barrier.
 ElectroCharge Pro addresses this by offering queue management, availability information, and efficient trip planning.